Corey Dickerson Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.96 team ERA that ranks 10th across all MLB pitching staffs.
+- The Giants have a 4.03 team ERA that ranks 11th across all league pitching staffs.

-- The Giants give up the sixth-fewest home runs in baseball (105 total, 1.1 per game).
+- Giants pitchers combine to give up 106 home runs (1.1 per game), the seventh-fewest in the league.

+- Alexander (6-0) takes the mound for the Giants to make his second start of the season.

+- His most recent time out was out of the bullpen on Tuesday when the lefty tossed one scoreless inning against the Cincinnati Reds while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.